 Fun Fact: I combine my passions for both travel and yoga by seeking out and attending yoga retreats around the world.
 To date, I've practiced yoga all over the US; in five or six different cities in Mexico; Samois, France; Galway, Ireland; Palma de Mallorca, Spain; Urbino, Italy; Canterbury, England; and Montezuma, Costa Rica, where I also learned how to surf.
 Some of my best friendships began by performing sun salutations next to each other at 6 a.m. in a palapa hut, overlooking the ocean at sunrise.
 I practice yoga for the spirit/mind/body connection it engenders and enhances, and my current favorite yoga pose is standing on my head.

-Role at CWIP: Secretary & Co-Chair of Membership & Networking Committee
+Role at CWIP: Secretary and Co-Chair Programs & Capacity Building Committee

-Role at CWIP: Member of Board of Directors
+Role at CWIP: Treasurer and Member of Board of Directors

 Where She Works: MacArthur Foundation